Infiltration & Inflow Program

 In May 2005, the City awarded a contract to Am-Liner East Inc. to rehabilitate the sewers and manholes in the Commonwealth sewer services area.
 The rehabilitation work started in Summer 2005 and was completed in Fall 2007 at a cost of $4.45 million.

 In January 2008, the City awarded a contract to Am-Liner East Inc for $4.59 million to rehabilitate the sewers and manholes in the Taylor Run sewer service area.
-The rehabilitation work started in Fall 2008 and will continue through Spring 2010.
+The rehabilitation work started in Fall 2008 and was completed in Spring 2010.

 Current Sewer Work Areas

-Sewer pipe lining work is currently ongoing in the Taylor Run Area.
+Sewer pipe lining work and manhole rehabilitation is currently ongoing in the Holmes Run Area.
 The pictures below show a liner being installed in the sewer and before and after views of the rehabilitated sewer.
-Please note that other types of sewer rehabilitation, such as manhole repair and some sewer point repairs, will be completed at a later date.

 SEWER LINING INSTALLATION